 Comprehensive Hormone Panel

-A comprehensive female hormone panel measures the primary female sex hormones in serum to help detect and treat hormonal imbalances.
+A comprehensive female hormone panel measures the primary female sex hormones in serum to help detect and address hormonal imbalances.
 However, because a single blood draw can easily miss hormonal fluctuations causing symptoms, a DUTCH Cycle Mapping test is a functional medicine alternative that utilizes daily urine samples throughout an entire menstrual cycle to more accurately detect estrogen-dominant and progesterone-deficient hormonal patterns.

 Liver Panel